Kimberly D. Barnes

 As president and CEO, she has continued to innovate through multiple initiatives that include branch redesign, Employee Give Back Day, Callaway Business Coaching, and Downtown Revitalization Program.
 Kim was instrumental in helping launch the Show-Me Innovation Center and in bringing the Missouri Women’s Business Center to Fulton.
 Both groups provide support for new and existing businesses and encourage entrepreneurship.

 Kim understands the importance of giving back and does so through many areas of service within our communities and the state.
-She serves or has served on the following boards: SERVE, Inc., Callaway County Chamber of Commerce, Boy Scouts of America Great Rivers Council Executive Board, and William Woods University Board of Trustees, and the Missouri Independent Bankers Association.
+She serves or has served on the following boards: SERVE, Inc., Callaway Chamber of Commerce, Fulton Area Development Foundation, Missouri Women’s Business Center, Missouri Bankers Association, and William Woods University Board of Trustees, and the Missouri Independent Bankers Association.

 More Information About Kim